Robbing The Link Vault orange

 Most SEO tools have this backlink checker functionality, including Moz, Ahrefs, Ubersuggest, and Majestic.

-To help you out with this, we have put together a list of the best backlink checkers on the market.
+To help you out with this, we put together a list of the best backlink checkers on the market.
+Our list includes:

 Some of the most helpful filtering options include:

 • New links: A link building opportunity that existed five years ago may no longer exist.
-Searching for new links shows the freshest opportunities.
+Searching for new links shows current opportunities.

 • Authority: The best links come from authoritative websites.
 Sort the links by domain authority to discover the most impactful opportunities.